IrinaSTA/silver-bars/README.md

 Feature tests are written in Cypress, units tests are written in Jasmine.

-To run feature tests, while in project director, enter the following in your
+To run feature tests, while in project directory, enter the following in your
 terminal:

 ```